Code of Conduct

 Moves seen in/during performances, whether live or on video does not constitute a general acceptance of executing those moves in a social environment.

-Tricks and dips are very different in kizomba so avoid adding dips from other dance styles during your kizomba to avoid any serious accidents.
+Tricks and dips are very different in kizomba so avoid adding dips from other dance styles during your kizomba dance to avoid any accidents.

 Danca Wellington socials, classes and events are fun and family oriented, not a pick scene.
 It is a community where people can enjoy food, drink, music and dance and feel safe and free from un wanted attention.